 Lift: Assist individuals or families who face an unexpected financial crisis such as: house fire or an accident.

-As applications come in, the Investment Initiative Fund Committee may choose to refer the applicant to a known resource.
-A predetermined number of applicants will be forwarded monthly to our neighborhood partners email list to see if any community providers or individuals can help create a solution to the situation as presented.
-If the request cannot be fulfilled by the email list, the Investment Initiative Fund Committee may choose to draw down from the fund to fill the need.
+As applications come in, a predetermined number of application needs will be forwarded monthly to our e-newsletter partners to see if any community providers or individuals would like to contribute to solving the situation as presented.
 Applications will be handled in a timely manner.
 Submission of an application does not in any manner guarantee that funding or a solution will be provided.